 - Book an event

-Training lasts for 12 months and is delivered via a mix of face-to-face and online learning.
+Training – Training is delivered over 15 months via a mix of face-to-face and online learning.
 The modules are:

 Introduction to the course, meeting the team, technical appraisal case study, introduction to law, introduction to valuation and systems overview